aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/textannotation/_index.md

 second_title: Aspose.PDF for .NET API Reference
 description: Aspose.Pdf.Annotations.TextAnnotation class.
 Represents a text annotation that is a sticky note attached to a point in the PDF document
 type: docs
-weight: 1240
+weight: 1300
 url: /net/aspose.pdf.annotations/textannotation/
 ---
 ## TextAnnotation class

-Represents a text annotation that is a �sticky note� attached to a point in the PDF document.
+Represents a text annotation that is a 'sticky note' attached to a point in the PDF document.

 ```csharp
 public sealed class TextAnnotation : MarkupAnnotation